 “The energy source of tropical cyclones is water vapour in the atmosphere,” says Goto, who coordinates international cooperation activities for the department dedicated to climate predictions of the Tokyo Climate Center, the JMA’s international arm and one of the World Meteorological Organisation (WMO)’s specialised Regional Climate Centres.
 “When water vapour condenses to form clouds or raindrops, it releases heat.
 This heat strengthens the circulation or upward motion of the cyclone.
 The fact that a warmer atmosphere can contain more water vapour is one of the mechanisms that explains why tropical cyclones will intensify under warming climate conditions“.

-Temperatures, in fact, are already rising.
+Temperatures are already rising.
 In August, those of the ocean’s surface south of Japan were much higher than average according to the JMA.
 National temperature averages on land have already increased by 1.24 degrees Celsius per century, faster than the global rate.
 Not only.
 From the 1970s to today, “we see a significant long-term increase in the annual number of days with more than 200 millimetres of rain in Japan, which we predict will continue steadily or increase more rapidly,” Goto explains.
 “On the other hand, the annual number of days with precipitation has decreased.
 This trend indicates that the risk of drought will increase in the future, as well as that of landslides and floods”.

 A resilient Japan?